 Don’t rely on your smartphone to track your heart rate - they shouldn’t be used as a serious indicator of your heart health.

-Increasingly there are a number of apps that measure your heart rate.
+Increasingly there are a number of apps that measure your heart rate and rhythm.
 People often use these apps when exercising to assess their fitness and intensity of their exercise regimen.
-Apps that measure your heart rate generally use two methods:
+They are also sometimes used for people with a condition called atrial fibrillation.
+Apps that measure your heart rate generally use one of three methods:

 - touching your fingertip to the phone's built-in camera (called contact photoplethysmography)

 - holding a camera in front of the face (non-contact photoplethysmography)

 - link to a specific external device.

 On this page you will find information on:

 - Do the apps work - what is the evidence?